chryswoods/siremol.org/chryswoods.com/parallel_python/functions.md

 # Part 1: Functions as Objects

-First, lets start Python 2.
+First, lets start Python.
 For Part 1, we will do everything using [ipython](http://ipython.org/), which provides a nice interactive python shell.
 We start ipython using the command